BijoySing/Duplicating-a-repository/README.md

- # Repository Duplication Guide
+ # How to Duplicate a GitHub Repository Without Losing Git Commits

-This guide explains how to duplicate a GitHub repository, without losing your git commit
+ Learn to duplicate GitHub repositories without losing commits.
+Safely back up, collaborate, and explore projects with this step-by-step guide.

 ## Duplicating a Standard Repository